 For children from birth to 3 1/2 years old

-Early intervention supports the family in building skills, resources and opportunities for their child’s optimal development.
+Early Intervention supports the family in building skills, resources, and opportunities for their child’s optimal development.
 Early Intervention supports the development of strong, healthy families, responds to the family’s needs and priorities, and maximizes the child’s learning opportunities.

 Who can we help?

-Families with a child from birth to 3 ½ years old who:
+The Early Intervention Program is for families with a child from birth to 3 ½ years old who:

-- has been diagnosed with a disability
+- Has been diagnosed with a disability.

-- is experiencing delays in two or more areas of development
+- Is experiencing delays in two or more areas of development.

 Once eligibility for the program has been determined, Early Intervention Consultants may:

-- Use a Developmental Screening tool to help identify areas of strength and areas that could benefit from support.
+- Use a Developmental Screening Tool to help identify areas of strength and areas that could benefit from support.